 How to make your own natural, non-toxic homemade dishwasher detergent isn’t as hard as some think and it’s effectiveness is worth it.
+Learn how to make your own dishwasher detergent here.

-Update at the bottom.
+2024 update at the bottom.

-Sure that statement may be correct; however, I’m on a page called “Ingredients”.
-Half way down the page I’ve only been told that there are safe and unsafe parameters for all ingredients and what they don’t use.
-Great!
-Thank you.
-But I am here for the ingredients list!
 Certainly suspect to have so many clicks and digging to get to what I actually need.
 Then the ingredients are explained using the best version of each chemical compound and again with the “just like there are safe and unsafe mushrooms to eat”.
 Justifying the use of something they know is harmful… to WASH our dishes we EAT off of.

 Let that sink in.